bengsfort/bengsfort.github.io/source/_posts/passing-data-from-aem6-to-javascript.md

 feature: js-data-aem-feature.png
 featureico: js-data-aem-thumb.png
 featurealt: AEM trying to make a sweet deal with JavaScript.
-excerpt: As dynamic experiences become more popular, data will need to find its way from AEM to front end Javascript.
+description: As dynamic experiences become more popular, data will need to find its way from AEM to front end Javascript.
 Here are some good options for passing data along without headaches.
 ---

 ## Tl;dr